herzbube/libsgfcplusplus/doc/Build.md

 This document contains instructions on how to build, install and execute all parts of the project: The software library itself, the unit tests, a sample program and the API documentation.

+## Prerequisites

+The project requires CMake 3.10 or newer to build, and a reasonably modern version of Git to clone the project repository and fetch some Git submodules.
+Building the API documentation requires Doxygen.

+Use your package manager of choice to install these components on your system.
+On macOS the recommended package manager is [Homebrew](https://brew.sh/), on Windows it's [Chocolatey](https://chocolatey.org/).

 ## How to build

-The project requires CMake 3.10 or newer to build.

 After cloning the repository you must first initialize its Git submodules:

     cd /path/to/project
     git submodule update --init --recursive

 Now you're ready to build.
-These commands should do it:
+On platforms that support Makefile-based build systems these commands should do it:

     mkdir build
     cd build
     # If you want a debug build then replace "Release" with "Debug"
     cmake -DCMAKE_BUILD_TYPE=Release ..
     cmake --build .

+Building with Xcode or Visual Studio is explained in sections further down.

 ## How to test